Bearded Backchat with Tammy from Being a Butterfly

 What is your own personal favourite post on your site?

-This was the easiest blog I have ever written, it took 15 minutes and I received amazing feedback.
+, it took 15 minutes and I received amazing feedback.
 I really felt it touched people and gave them something.

 Whose blog would you love to be featured on or write a guest post for?